|Policy Title||Extension of Tax Treaty Benefits to Nonresident Alien Students, Faculty, and Staff|

 For athletes receiving scholarships, Human Resources will then process the unqualified portion of the fellowship/scholarship through the PayServ (fifth payroll) system to produce a net check for the student at agreed upon dates for the academic year or semester.
 Checks will be signed over by the student to the Student Accounts Office and used to pay any outstanding University expenses.
 Any excess monies will then be refunded to the student via a check from Student Accounts.
 Payments will generally be made in October, February, and May of the academic year; however, these dates are estimates.
 This timing will allow Human Resources to adjust the taxable portion of the fellowship/scholarship if circumstances exist to do so.

 Further, Human Resources will work with Athletics personnel in a separate process whereby they may be able to identify additional funds to help cover taxation losses experienced by scholarship holders in athletics.
 Athletics personnel will also work in partnership with the Student Accounts Office regarding how the student account will be credited and debited as appropriate.

 For scholarship recipients from departments and the Graduate School, a similar process will be followed.
 The Graduate Office will provide a list of international scholarship recipients, Human Resources will review the amounts to determine the non-qualified, taxable portion and then process that through the PayServ (fifth payroll) system.
-The net check that results will go directly to the scholarship recipient and won't be routed through the Student Accounts Office.
+The net check that results will be routed through the Student Accounts Office.

 The International Student and Scholar Services Office will provide non-resident students and scholars with free income tax preparation software in late January of each year to assist in meeting tax filing requirements.